 Waterproof Case & Strap for Electronics

 While we’re on the subject of electronics, we also recommend finding a case for your camera or phone that allows you to add a strap.
-While it may seem like overkill, we’ve seen a lot of expensive electronics get dropped from ski lifts or hit the ground when someone loses their balance on the snow or ice.
+While it may seem like overkill, we’ve seen a lot of expensive electronics get dropped from the Heavenly Gondola or hit the ground when someone loses their balance on the snow or ice.
 A strap can come in handy when your smartphone or camera accidentally slips through your gloved hands.

 Also, don’t forget to throw those chargers and a power strip in your bag as well.
 That way everyone can easily get charged up after a long day on the slopes.